VictorySpecificationII/flowersbythebed-photography/README.md

 # Flowersbythebed Photography Portfolio

+Full-stack React portfolio site, production-deployed with CI/CD pipelines and AWS infrastructure automation via Terraform, featuring smooth SPA transitions and responsive design.

-I built a portfolio site from first principles — applying system design thinking to front-end architecture - routes, states, motion, and composition.
+I built a portfolio site from first principles.
+I applied system design thinking to front-end architecture - routes, states, motion, and composition.
 Every decision, from media behavior to animation, reflects an engineer’s process translated into design.\

 With CI/CD and Infrastructure Configuration via Terraform, this is an exercise in end-to-end system design, from local React development to automated, versioned cloud deployment.